beeware/toga/docs/reference/api/app.rst

         app = MyApp("Realistic App", "org.beeware.realistic")
         app.main_loop()

-When creating an app, you must provide a formal name (a human readable name for the app), and an App ID (a machine-readable identifier - usually a reversed domain name).
-You can provide these details as explicit arguments; however, you can also provide these details as PEP621 packaging metadata using the ``Formal-Name`` and ``App-ID`` keys.
-If you deploy your app with `Briefcase <https://briefcase.readthedocs.io/en/stable>`__, this metadata will be populated as part of the deployment process.
+Every app must have a formal name (a human readable name), and an app ID (a machine-readable identifier - usually a reversed domain name).
+In the examples above, these are provided as constructor arguments.
+However, you can also provide these details, along with many of the other constructor arguments, as packaging metadata in a format compatible with :any:`importlib.metadata`.
+If you deploy your app with `Briefcase

-A Toga app also has an app name; this is a `PEP508
-<https://peps.python.org/pep-0508/#names>`__ module identifier for the app.
-The app name
-can be provided explicitly; however, if it isn't provided explicitly, Toga uses the following strategy to determine an app name:

-1. If an app name has been explicitly provided, it will be used as-is.
-2. If no app name has been explicitly provided, Toga will look for the name of the parent of the ``__main__`` module for the app.
-3. If there is no ``__main__`` module, but an App ID has been explicitly provided, the last name part of the App ID will be used.
-For example, an explicit App ID of ``com.example.my-app`` would yield an app name of ``my-app``.
-4. As a last resort, Toga will use the name ``toga`` as an app name.

-Toga will attempt to load an :class:`~toga.Icon` for the app.
-If an icon is not specified when the App instance is created, Toga will attempt to use ``resources/<app name>`` as the name of the icon (for whatever app name has been provided or derived).
-If no resource matching this name can be found, a warning will be printed, and the app will fall back to a default icon.
+<https://briefcase.readthedocs.io/en/stable>`__, this will be done automatically.

+The distribution name used to look up the metadata is determined by the ``app_name`` constructor argument, which is described below.

 Reference
 ---------

 .. autoclass:: toga.App
+    :exclude-members: app

 .. autoclass:: toga.app.WindowSet

 .. autoprotocol:: toga.app.AppStartupMethod